raf0411/StellarFest-OOAD/README.md

 # Object-oriented Analysis & Design Final Lab Project

-This Repo contains code for an Event Management Application as a project for Course Object-oriented Analysis & Design Lab
+This Repo contains code for an Event Management Application as a final lab project for course Object-oriented Analysis & Design Lab

 ## Tools
 * Eclipse